marioizquierdo/jquery.serializeJSON/README.md

 **Note**: this was the default behavior of serializeJSON before version 2.
 You can use this option for backwards compatibility.

+Use the option `compactArrays` to remove the undefined generated with useIntKeysAsArrayIndex.
+This is helpful if you dynamically create and delete inputs but do not want a bunch of nulls in the resulting arrays and you may not be able to use `skipFalsyValuesForFields` or `skipFalsyValuesForTypes`.

 ## Defaults ##